braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/standard_integration.md

 If you already have a service account...
 {% endalert %}

-Next you'll create a new service account, so your app can make authorized API calls when registering FCM tokens for your user's devices.
+Next you'll create a new service account, so Braze can make authorized API calls when registering FCM tokens.
 In Google Cloud, go to [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts/project), then choose your project.

 ![Placeholder image tag.]()